-From the fresh seafood that is landed on the island’s golden shores each day to the delicious colourful mangoes and rich avocados that thrive throughout its lush interior, the menu in St Lucia is bursting with colour and vitality.
+From the fresh seafood that is landed on the island’s golden shores each day to the delicious colourful mangoes and rich avocados that thrive throughout its lush interior, it's a fact that the menu in St Lucia is bursting with colour and vitality.

-Make sure you try the local favourite breadfruit during your travels here.
+Make sure you try a local favourite, breadfruit, during your travels here.

 St Lucia seafood is highly regarded and whether you eat out at a top restaurant, or simply have a barbecue on the beach, get ready for some unbelievable flavours.

 In this article we have put together a list of mouth-watering St Lucia favourites that are sure to get your taste buds tingling.
-If you needed proof that St Lucia is a food lovers’ paradise, look no further – here are eight delectable dishes to look forward to.
+If you needed proof that St Lucia is a food lovers’ paradise, look no further – here are eight delectable dishes to look forward to, and few foodie facts for you too!

 Fresh St Lucia lobster